 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 Today, Sashiko threads and fabrics come in a rainbow of colors, so your projects can go with anything you choose.
 My project has black fabric and green thread – not traditional at all!
 If you don’t want to mark your pattern, you can purchase pre-printed Sashiko panels.
-If you stitch the dashed lines, you can get used to the feel of even stitches.
+If you stitch the dashed lines, it helps you get used to the feel of even stitches.
 Then the marks wash away.
 No one will know!

 - Marking your fabric for Sashiko